Lifeway’s “Gospel Project” Will Keep Children From Entering the Kingdom

 How so?
 New Calvinism’s gospel-centered theology is progressive justification and sanctification by faith alone.
 The “big picture” method of “Bible learning” is the vehicle for enabling Christians to live by faith alone in their Christian lives.
 This is nothing new and is the mentality that James pushed back against in his epistle.
 The Bible becomes a tool for gospel contemplationism, and whatever we see in the “gospel story” is imputed to our lives.
 This imputation is always accompanied by gratitude (fueled by the “crosswork” that we see in the Bible), joy, and a willing spirit.
 All obedience out of duty is “obedience in our own efforts” which would include anything that we don’t feel like doing.
 Ya, teach that to kids.
 Brilliant.

-Worse yet, it makes the standard for sanctification a perfect keeping of the law; therefore, part of the atonement was Christ’s perfect obedience during His life on earth so that His works can be imputed to our sanctification by faith alone—the same way we were saved.
+Worse yet, it makes the standard for justification a perfect keeping of the law; therefore, part of Christ’s salvific works was perfect obedience during His life on earth so that His works can be imputed to our sanctification by faith alone—the same way we were saved.
 This effectively keeps us “under the law” which is a designation for the lost throughout the New Testament.
 For all practical purposes, we are still under the law and that’s why Jesus must obey for us.
 Since sanctification finishes our justification (really progressive justification), if we don’t live the Christian life by faith alone—we are toast.
 Supposedly.
 Children will be taught that “making every effort” (2Peter 1:5-11) to obey mommy and daddy is works salvation.

 Hence, there is really no choice to obey “in our own efforts” and therefore no way to love God and please Him.
 Supposedly, If we really love Jesus, it shouldn’t take effort.
 As Francis Chan states: “If it feels like work—it’s work.
 If it feels like love—it’s love.”
 There are just no words for the vileness that is behind the efforts to teach this to our children.